 The NBER usually requires that these data points fall for more than a few months to ensure it's not a short-term fluke, but this isn't always the case: The 2020 COVID-19 pandemic recession only lasted 2 months.

 An important note: Recessions are different than bear markets, even though many people think they refer to the same thing.
 Recessions relate to a country's economy, while bear markets only refer to its stock market.
-While stock performance may fall the 20% or more necessary to enter into a bear market during a recession, there are instances when bear markets haven't led to recessions.
+While stock performance may fall the 20% or more necessary to enter into a bear market during a recession, bear markets don't always indicate or even lead to recessions.

 What happens during a recession?